An introductory survey of the history, aesthetics, and literature of the theatre, and the various areas of theatrical production. Fall and Spring.

 The Core Integration Seminar (CIS) engages the Year Four Question: “Imagining the possible: What is our role in the world?” by offering students a culminating seminar experience in which students integrate the principles of Jesuit education, prior components of the Core, and their disciplinary expertise.
 Each section of the course will focus on a problem or issue raised by the contemporary world that encourages integration, collaboration, and problem solving.
 The topic for each section of the course will be proposed and developed by each faculty member in a way that clearly connects to the Jesuit Mission, to multiple disciplinary perspectives, and to our students’ future role in the world.

-This course is designed to provide students with the necessary tools to create dramatic texts for reading and performance.
-Through play reading assignments and exercises devised to tap into different modes of creative generation, students will discover methodologies for developing new work.
-Students will hear their work read by actors in a 10-minute play festival.
-By the end of the semester, students will complete a short one-act play.
+Designed to provide students with the necessary tools to create dramatic texts for reading and performance.
+Through play reading assignments and exercises devised to tap into different modes of creative generation, students discover methodologies for developing new work.
+Students hear their work read by actors in a 10-minute play festival.
+By the end of the semester, students complete a short one-act play.
 Fall, even years.

 Intensive study of a particular aspect of theatre.
 Permission from Department Chair required.
 Upon sufficient demand.